MicrosoftDocs/Viva/Viva/insights/Setup/Assign-licenses-to-population.md

 # Assign licenses overview

-The following describes who does what to assign licenses to users for the Microsoft Viva Insights web app (formerly Workplace Analytics).
+The following describes who does what to assign licenses to users for the Microsoft Viva Insights in Workplace Analytics.

-* **Owner** &ndash; Viva Insights sponsor, Viva Insights administrator, Azure Active Directory (AD) [Privileged Role Administrator](/azure/active-directory/roles/permissions-reference#privileged-role-administrator), and/or [Exchange administrator](/azure/active-directory/roles/permissions-reference#exchange-administrator).
+* **Owner** &ndash; Viva Insights sponsor, Viva Insights or Workplace Analytics administrator, Azure Active Directory (AD) [Privileged Role Administrator](/azure/active-directory/roles/permissions-reference#privileged-role-administrator), and/or [Exchange administrator](/azure/active-directory/roles/permissions-reference#exchange-administrator).
 For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true).
 * **Task** &ndash; Determine population in scope for analysis and assign licenses through Microsoft 365 or Office 365
 * **Outcome** &ndash; Microsoft 365 licenses are assigned for the population that will be analyzed

-The Viva Insights sponsor works with the Viva Insights admin and Azure AD Privileged Role Administrator to identify the population (the people in your company) whose Microsoft 365 collaboration activity you want to analyze.
-These people are referred to as _measured employees_ within Viva Insights.
+The Viva Insights sponsor works with the Viva Insights or Workplace Analytics admin and Azure AD Privileged Role Administrator to identify the population (the people in your company) whose Microsoft 365 collaboration activity you want to analyze.
+These people are referred to as _measured employees_ within Workplace Analytics.

 Employees in your organization who are not licensed for analysis but might collaborate with your measured employees, through meetings, email, unscheduled calls, or instant messages, are called _other internal collaborators_.
 Some organizations analyze the entire population, while others use population subsets for specific analysis scenarios.

-After you have identified the population in scope, the Azure AD Privileged Role Administrator assigns Viva Insights licenses to users in this population.
+After you have identified the population in scope, the Azure AD Privileged Role Administrator assigns Viva Insights or Workplace Analytics licenses to users in this population.
 Note that users can find out for themselves whether they've been assigned a license; see [Subscription status](#subscription-status).

-The assignment of licenses affects the user counts that are shown in **Viva Insights** > **Data sources**.
+The assignment of licenses affects the user counts that are shown in **Workplace Analytics** > **Data sources**.
 See [Origin of data counts](../use/office-365-data.md#origin-of-data-counts) for details.

 >[!Note]
->Viva Insights is licensed as an add-on to existing Microsoft 365 subscriptions.
+>Viva Insights in Workplace Analytics is licensed as an add-on to existing Microsoft 365 subscriptions.
 For more details, see [Environment requirements](environment-requirements.md).

 ### Subscription status

 Microsoft 365 users might want to find out whether their collaboration data is being processed.
-First, they should know that Viva Insights processes data only for users who've been assigned Viva Insights licenses.
+First, they should know that Workplace Analytics processes data only for users who've been assigned Viva Insights in Workplace Analytics licenses.
 Next, they need to determine whether they have a license.
 They can determine this by completing the following steps.

 #### Confirm an assigned license